berkeleyopensource/discordbot/README.md

 # discordbot
-Discord Bot for the Berkeley EECS Server
+Discord Bot for the Berkeley EECS Discord server